About This Course

 Bangor University offers International Incorporated Bachelor Degrees for International students whose High School qualification is not equivalent to the UK school leaving qualification.
 The first year (or Year 0) is studied at Bangor University International College, an embedded College on our University campus and delivered by Oxford International Education Group.

-This course will prepare you for a variety of careers in web application development, software engineering, programming, communications and networking, computer applications, IT management, computer sales and marketing.
+This BSc Computer Science degree will prepare you for a variety of careers in web application development, software engineering, programming, communications and networking, computer applications, IT management, computer sales and marketing.

 Opportunities at Bangor

 The University’s Careers and Employability Service provides a wide range of resources to help you achieve your graduate ambitions.

 The Bangor Employability Award (BEA)